SMARTMarkers/demo-patientapp/README.md

 		 self?.reload()
 	 }
 ```
-### With only these few lines, developers completely avoid writing 1000s of lines of code in their apps.

-## and.. some error handling.
+Of course, we need some error handling.

 ```swift